Best Graphics Cards For Video Editing And Rendering

 We suggest going for the RTX 3060 Ti as it offers the best value for your money.
 If you have extra money left, invest it in other parts of your PC.

-The RTX 3070 is also a good value product but will draw a little bit more power.
+The RTX 3070 is also a decent value product but will consume a little bit more power.

 If you are cash-limited, it’s best to get the GTX 1660 Super as it provides “good enough” rendering performance.